CUHKSZzxy/Machine-Learning/README.md

     * Ex8
   * Lecture notes

-  All the assignments reference solutions are provided in this repository, however, worth noticing is that, the answer may not be the best one and may contain some typo and errors.
+  All the assignments reference solutions are provided in this repository, however, worth noticing is that, the answer may not be the best one and may contain some typos and errors.
 Additionally, I also referred to the answer given by [_suraggupta_](https://github.com/suraggupta/coursera-machine-learning-solutions-python).
   If you are interested in this, the complete python, jupyter notebook version assignment can be found [here][reference].